Right…I was on the lookout for a PCV on sale. One popped up, so I grabbed it.

 Oil seals are ok.
 Kawasaki seals are better, and cheaper.
 I wrote about it when I re-valved the forks

 Dust seals have a weak spring, causing the majority of leaks.
 I’ve had two leaks in 7k km.
 Dirt gets past the dust seal, and blows the oil seal.
 This is an easy fix, it’s covered in the re-valve post.
 Simply take the spring from your OEM honda oil seal, and double your current springs on the dust seal.
 Job done.

+So what now?
+Obviously this is a well known problem, but not known enough for honda to do something about it short of redesigning the 2018 fork tubes.
 I’m off to the dealer to drop these off for warranty work.
 I’ll be requesting the 2018 outer tubes, new bushings, oil seals and dust seals.
 Interestingly, they have updated the dust seals, as they were turds, just like the forks.

 Have a gander below at 2017 vs 2018 part numbers, and the kwak seal for those that may want to upgrade their fork: